 (first or second week)

-US University Fair in Athens, an event organized by Fulbright Greece.
-U.S. Fulbright grantees based in or around the city of Athens offer their services at this event
+Virtual U.S. University Fair, an event organized by Fulbright Greece.
+U.S. Fulbright grantees can offer their services at this event

 Pre-holiday season get-together in Athens